smarticoai/public-api/docs/SmarticoObject.md

 When suspension is turned off, the first surface that was missed while suspended is shown — provided the session is still active (the user hasn't refreshed or navigated away).

+`suspendForms` is the exception: a form requested while forms are suspended is dropped, not queued, so nothing replays when you resume.
+A campaign-triggered form that is dropped this way is reported as failed to deliver, which fires the journey's failure branch.

 ---